Protocols for a Safer Reopening, August 2021

-Drawing on their professional expertise in the fields of medicine and public health, our Safer Reopening Advisory Committee has come up with the following protocols to allow T’chiyah members to gather in-person over this summer.
+Drawing on their professional expertise in the fields of medicine and public health, our Safer Reopening Advisory Committee approves the following protocols to allow T’chiyah members to gather in-person over this summer.

 Note: We expect to adjust these protocols as conditions like community spread, vaccination rates, spread of variants, and other variables change.

-- In-person services / events are open to members only.
+- In-person gatherings are open to members only.

 - All attendees are expected to be fully vaccinated, if they are able to be.
 We will not be requiring documentation of vaccination status, but will be based on an honor system.

 - Attendees are expected to MASK and DISTANCE.
 Organizers will do their best to set up accordingly.

 - As always, please be respectful of people’s bodily autonomy and consent, especially when it comes to children.
 You might feel ready for hugs, but don’t assume that others are.

 - For now, no food will be served.
 You are welcome to bring your own water bottle and snacks as needed for yourself and family.
 If you need to eat, please take extra distance to protect the more vulnerable in our community.